tfiorin/project4-ensemble-techniques-easyvisa/README.md

 ## AI & Machine Learning Series: Ensemble Techniques - Easy Visa

-This project is part of the **AI & Machine Learning Series**, focusing on **Ensemble Techniques** techniques applied to **Easy Visa** project, The AI Recommendation System leverages Google Cloud Platform (GCP), Machine Learning (ML), and AI to analyze customer data stored in the Customer Data Engine (CDE).
+This project is part of the **AI & Machine Learning Series**, focusing on **Ensemble Techniques** techniques applied to the **Easy Visa** project, The AI Recommendation System leverages Google Cloud Platform (GCP), Machine Learning (ML), and AI to analyze customer data stored in the Customer Data Engine (CDE).
 The system generates personalized recommendations, enhancing user experience across the mobile app and website.

 ## 📂 Project Structure